FxxkingFreedom/RemoveBitmapFont/README.md

 This script makes a core dump on old fontforge.
 So please install new fontforge.
 Especially, fontforge in Ubuntu repository is 2012xxxx still.

-- Install fontforge (not 20170731 but 2016xxxx) with python extension.
+- Install fontforge with python extension.

    * If you use Mac, install fontforge via [homebrew](https://brew.sh).
    * If you use Linux or WSL, install fontforge via [linuxbrew](http://linuxbrew.sh).
 See [here](./howto-install-fontforge.md).